How to Make Your Website More Responsive in 2020 and Beyond

 If your website has a drop-down menu on a desktop view, modify this so that it is larger and easy to press with a finger on a touchscreen device.
 Also, take into consideration the tiny elements such as buttons which can be hard to touch on smartphones.
 In such, implement buttons, images and calls to action that display appropriately on all screens.

-Images are vital for any website design.
+According to the top Miami web design company, Digitalsilk, images are vital for any website design.
 They help in connecting with customerswhen they visualize your product.
 As such, they should be optimized for your site.

 You need to ensure that various versions of images remain compatible with different browsers, device resolution.
 This means the images should be saved in proper format- JPG for photographic and PNG-8 for logos and icons which need a more transparent background.